ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Further Analyses

 \subsection{Utility of Closed-LLMs Against Transfer Setting}

-Closed-source LLMs (CS) exhibit relatively small declines in \textit{Utility} even when subjected to prompt injection.
+As in Table~\ref{tab:closed}, closed-source LLMs (CS) exhibit relatively small declines in \textit{Utility} even when subjected to prompt injection.
 Compared with open-source models, CS systems tend to preserve the original user task despite the presence of malicious instructions, indicating stronger task adherence under attack.
-At the same time, \textit{ASR} still increases to non-trivial levels when attacks are wrapped with open-source templates, reinforcing that OS-style chat templates can transfer to CS models.
-Taken together, these results suggest that many CS templates share structural conventions with popular OS templates, allowing attacks to succeed, while their agent stacks or decoding policies help maintain higher \textit{Utility} during compromised executions.
+Due to the proprietary nature of closed-source models, we are only accessible via API, limiting our ability to analyze their internal mechanisms.
+However, for models like Claude, where the system prompt is publicly documented~\citep{claude_system_prompts}, we test whether this component contributes to \textit{Utility} preservation.
+We apply Claude’s released system prompt to Qwen3 and GLM-4.5 and compare \textit{Utility} under \textit{ChatInject} to their \textit{Default InjecPrompt} configurations.

+As shown in Table~\ref{tab:with_claude}, the Claude-style system prompt produces only marginally smaller \textit{Utility} drops, and the pattern is inconsistent across models.
+Beyond this minor effect, we don't observe any additional mechanisms that could explain the \textit{Utility} preservation seen in some closed models.